 But when we sat with Grace in the courtyard of the shelter, I burst into tears.
-J immediately knew that this dog was our dog, because whenever something important happens — I burst into tears.
+Jeremy immediately knew that this dog was our dog, because whenever something important happens — I burst into tears.
 We decided that we didn’t care how old she was.
 Whatever time we could have with this sweet soul was completely worth it.

 We paid our $50 and we took home our Catahoula leopard dog/blue heeler/who knows what else.

 We knew very little about her past, other than the fact that she had been living on the streets for a while.
 Her claws were so long they wrapped around and dug into the pads of her feet.
 Half of her teeth had to be pulled because they were rotted.
 She didn’t know how to play.
 The sound of clapping made her cower.
 She had terrible nightmares that left her snarling and whimpering and snapping at anything she could reach.
 Life had not been easy for this dog.

 Even with that history, watching her come into her own over the past three years has taught me incredible lessons about stillness, joy, acceptance, love, and indeed — grace.

 She reminds me that everyone has a past, sometimes wonderful and sometimes challenging.
 We need to acknowledge it, learned from it, and then let go.
 I don’t know exactly what Grace has gone through.
 She has a deep affection for the sound of an ice cream container being opened, so she’s clearly got some fond memories from her old life, too.
 But really, the details are irrelevant.